williaz/ExtjsExp/README.md

 ## Grid
-Selection Model;  a mechanism for selecting some part of the data in the grid.
+- [ ] Selection Model;  a mechanism for selecting some part of the data in the grid.

-Selection: selected model;  getSelection(): Returns an array of the currently selected records.
+- [ ] Selection: selected model;  getSelection(): Returns an array of the currently selected records.

+- [ ] rederer: change the way in which data is displayed.

+- [ ] formatter:

 ## [Component](http://docs.sencha.com/extjs/6.2.0/modern/Ext.Component.html#cfg-reference)
 4 main: Navigation, Store-bound, Form, and General.

 To show this panel on the screen now we can simply add it to the global Viewport: Ext.Viewport.add(panel);

-[ ]xtype is a convenient way of creating Components without having to go through the process of using Ext.create and specifying the full class name
+- [ ] xtype is a convenient way of creating Components without having to go through the process of using Ext.create and specifying the full class name

+- [ ]

 **Configs:** You can pass in any number of configuration options when you instantiate the Component, and modify any of them at any point later.

-[ ]id: The unique id of this component instance.
+- [ ] id: The unique id of this component instance.

-[ ]record: A model instance which updates the Component's html based on it's tpl.
+- [ ] record: A model instance which updates the Component's html based on it's tpl.
 Similar to the data configuration, but tied to to a record to make allow dynamic updates.

-[ ]reference: Specifies a name for this component inside its component hierarchy.
+- [ ] reference: Specifies a name for this component inside its component hierarchy.
 This name must be unique within its view or its Ext.app.ViewController.

-[ ]x/y: The x/y position at which to position this component.
+- [ ] x/y: The x/y position at which to position this component.